Saad, Salman granted protective bail

 LAHORE: The Lahore High Court (LHC) on Monday granted protective bail to Pakistan Muslim League-Nawaz (PML-N) leader Khawaja Saad Rafique and his brother Salman Rafique against their possible arrest by the National Accountability Bureau (NAB) in connection with the Paragon City scam.

-A division bench, headed by Justice Ali Baqar Najafi, issued the order on a petition filed by the siblings through advocate Amjad Pervez and directed them to furnish surety bond of Rs500,000 each.
+A division bench headed by Justice Ali Baqar Najafi issued order on a petition filed by the siblings through advocate Amjad Pervez and directed them to furnish surety bond of Rs500,000 each.

-In the petition, they expressed apprehensions over an ‘illegal’ arrest by NAB – similar to that of the PML-N President Shahbaz Sharif.
-They claimed that they had proved their innocence during the course of investigations and provided all the required information and documents to the interrogators.
+In the petition, they expressed apprehensions over an ‘illegal’ arrest by NAB – similar to that of the PML-N president Shahbaz Sharif.
+They claimed that they had proved their innocence during the course of investigation and provided all required information as well as documents to the interrogators.

 LAHORE: The Lahore High Court (LHC) on Monday granted protective bail to Pakistan Muslim League-Nawaz (PML-N) leader Khawaja Saad Rafique and his brother Salman Rafique against their possible arrest by the National Accountability Bureau (NAB) in connection with the Paragon City scam.

-A division bench, headed by Justice Ali Baqar Najafi, issued the order on a petition filed by the siblings through advocate Amjad Pervez and directed them to furnish surety bond of Rs500,000 each.
+A division bench headed by Justice Ali Baqar Najafi issued order on a petition filed by the siblings through advocate Amjad Pervez and directed them to furnish surety bond of Rs500,000 each.

-In the petition, they expressed apprehensions over an ‘illegal’ arrest by NAB – similar to that of the PML-N President Shahbaz Sharif.
-They claimed that they had proved their innocence during the course of investigations and provided all the required information and documents to the interrogators.
+In the petition, they expressed apprehensions over an ‘illegal’ arrest by NAB – similar to that of the PML-N president Shahbaz Sharif.
+They claimed that they had proved their innocence during the course of investigation and provided all required information as well as documents to the interrogators.

 Comments